wagner-ch/berbel-ha/README.md

 # Berbel Skyline Edge Base - Home Assistant Integration

+Note: Experimental legacy support scaffolding for older Berbel models (HOOD_PER) has been added.
+See "Legacy (older models)" section below.

 A Home Assistant integration for the **Berbel Skyline Edge Base** range hood with Bluetooth Low Energy (BLE) connectivity.

 > **⚠️ Device Compatibility**: This integration is specifically developed and tested for the **Berbel Skyline Edge Base** model.
 Other Berbel range hoods may work but are not tested or officially supported.